F-Stack/f-stack/dpdk/doc/guides/tools/testbbdev.rst

 what type of operations will be executed.
 For 4G decoder op_type has to be set to ``RTE_BBDEV_OP_TURBO_DEC`` and for 4G encoder to ``RTE_BBDEV_OP_TURBO_ENC``.

+Bbdev-test adjusts the byte endianness based on the PMD capability (data_endianness) and all the test vectors input/output data are assumed to be LE by default

 Full details of the meaning and valid values for the below fields are documented in *rte_bbdev_op.h*